-Amelia Boynton Robinson enrolled at Georgia State Industrial College for Colored Youth (now Savannah State University) at fourteen before transferring to Tuskegee Institute to earn a degree in home economics.
-After teaching briefly in Georgia, Boynton Robinson became a home demonstration agent for the United States Department of Agriculture.
-Based in Selma, the seat of Dallas County, Alabama, Boynton Robinson traveled about the countryside to promote home canning, nutrition, and agriculture.
+Amelia Platts enrolled at Georgia State Industrial College for Colored Youth (now Savannah State University) at fourteen before transferring to Tuskegee Institute to earn a degree in home economics.
+After teaching briefly in Georgia, she became a home demonstration agent for the United States Department of Agriculture.
+Based in Selma, the seat of Dallas County, Alabama, she traveled the countryside to promote home canning, nutrition, and agriculture.

 The following year, Boynton Robinson signaled her readiness to attack Jim Crow directly.
 She registered as a Democratic candidate for a U.S. House seat in 1964, receiving 10 percent of the vote.
 She also invited Martin Luther King, Jr. and the Southern Christian Leadership Conference (SCLC) to organize from her home in Selma, Alabama.
 Having met King in Montgomery, Alabama, in 1954, Robinson believed the time was ripe for a concerted protest against Jim Crow in Selma.
 Despite heavy pressure from Selma’s Sheriff Jim Clark, members of the DCVL worked with the SCLC and with youth activists from the Student Nonviolent Coordinating Committee (SNCC) to expand direct activist protests against segregation and disfranchisement.